afarhan/bitx40/README.md

 The latest version 2.0.5 works OK with less tuning clicks.
 The SI5351 library can be downloaded from https://github.com/etherkit/Si5351Arduino

 I develop and maintain ham radio software as a hobby and distribute it for free.
 However, if you like this software, please consider to donate a small amount to my son's home who stays in an institute for kids with an intellectual disability and autism.
-The money will be used for adapted toys, a tricycle, a trampoline, a swing, etc.:
+The money will be used for adapted toys, a tricycle, a trampoline or a swing.
+Your support will be highly appreciated by this group of 6 young adolescents!

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PTAMBM6QT8LP8)